ionic-team/ionic-site/content/docs/resources/platform-setup/windows-setup.md

 - `JAVA_HOME` : The path to where Java is installed.

+- `GRADLE_HOME` : The path to where gradle is installed

 - `PATH` : Two entries, one where Tools are installed for the Android SDK, and another for Platform tools